Written by Arabella Bradley (@arabella_luisa)

 After doing a bit of research to find out whether somebody as technologically challenged as myself could ever succeed at taking photos on film, I came across the boys who run Negative Feedback.
 These guys are the kingpins of film photography.
 Not only are their photos beautiful to look at, but they have a Youtube channel which has loads of tips on how to take photos on all kinds of film cameras: disposable cameras, 35mm, medium format, and even large format.
 I definitely recommend checking them out if you have an interest in trying out film photography but are pretty clueless as to how to go about doing it.

 So when I found an old camera in my grandma’s loft, I was desperate to give film photography it a go myself.
-I thought I’d share some of the results (some are admittedly more successful than others), to prove that the film photography revival is accessible to all, you just have to persevere with it.
+I thought I’d share some of the results (some are admittedly more successful than others), to prove that the film photography is accessible to all, regardless of budget or ability, you just have to persevere with it.

 All photos taken by myself (@arabella_luisa) on a Chinon C-G5.